-Students may not record or distribute any class activity without written permission from the instructor, except as necessary as part of approved accommodations for students with disabilities.
+Personal recordings are prohibited except with permission Students are prohibited from recording/distributing any class activity without written permission from the instructor, except as necessary as part of approved accommodations for students with disabilities.
 Any approved recordings may only be used for the student's own private use.